tkaczenko/auditor/README.md

 ### auditor.cleanup

 The `auditor.cleanup` module provides scheduled cleanup of audit data from the database based on the configured cron expression or fixed delay.
 It leverages the ShedLock library to ensure that only one instance of the cleanup job runs at a time, preventing data corruption or race conditions in a clustered environment.
 The cleanup module is responsible for deleting audit records older than a specified retention period, freeing up disk space and maintaining optimal database performance.

-### demo

-The `demo` module is a Spring Boot application that demonstrates the usage of the Auditor library.
-It includes integration tests to verify the functionality of the auditing features for both inbound and outbound HTTP requests and responses.
-The demo application serves as a reference implementation and can be used as a starting point for integrating the Auditor library into your own Spring Boot projects.

 ## Built with
 - Java